On the Utility of Domain-Adjacent Fine-Tuned Model Ensembles for Few-shot Problems: Conclusion

 \section{Conclusion}

-In this paper we introduce the notion of domain adjacent fine-tuned models (\daft), and investigate how \daft models can be utilized for inference under limitations on computation time or data required for training a model on a target task.
+\iia{In this paper, we explore 4 ways to leverage the abundance of publicly available fine-tuned LLMs for data-scarce tasks.} We investigate how the \daft models can be utilized for inference under limitations on computation time or data required for training a model on a target task.
 The \daft models can be used on the target domain (zero-shot) without any fine-tuning.
 If chosen properly, the performance of \daft models on the target domain can be close to the optimal performance.
 However, this performance depends strongly on the choice of the \daft model, and ensemble methods can be used to address this issue.
-Two ensembling methods, \daftez and \dafte are explored, and their performances are empirically evaluated and compared against individual \daft models and other benchmarks involving larger LLMs and base models trained with the full target domain dataset.
+Two ensemble methods, \daftez and \dafte are explored; their performances are empirically evaluated and compared against individual \daft models and other benchmarks involving larger LLMs and base models trained with the full target domain dataset.
 Our theoretical results support the conclusions from the empirical findings, and provide insights under what conditions \dafte can provide near-optimal performance.